 Get That Annual Eye Exam

-Don’t forget to book your yearly eye exam at Westfarms Eye Associates, PC in Farmington, as your vision can change.
+Don’t forget to book your yearly eye exam at Dr. Jenkins & Associates in Newington, as your vision can change.
 You can’t purchase new contact lenses with an expired prescription anyway, so you’ll need an updated one when your contact lens supply is running low.
 Furthermore, getting an exam is also an excellent opportunity to ask Dr. Wayne Jenkins any questions you may have.